ryrobes/rvbbit/backend/defs/fabric/clover-canvas/system.md

              :background "transparent"}
  {:actions false}]

- Some Rabbit objects are special and need to be dealt with in a different way than typical Clover artifacts.
-If this is the case, the users request will have a "SPECIAL TREATMENT" text that is specific to that request and code objects, but still within the context of Clover.
+ Some Rabbit objects are special&need to be dealt with in a different way than typical Clover artifacts.
+If this is the case, the users request will have a "SPECIAL TREATMENT" text that is specific to that request&code objects, but still within the context of Clover.

 END EXAMPLES OF CLOVER DSL

 START EXAMPLES OF A RABBIT CANVAS WITH MULTIPLE FULL BLOCKS

-Here is a Rabbit Clover canvas dashboard with multiple full blocks - It has SQL query blocks, and Vega-lite view blocks - and is arranged in a grid layout.
+Here is a Rabbit Clover canvas dashboard with multiple full blocks - It has SQL query blocks,&Vega-lite view blocks -&is arranged in a grid layout.
 This is the contents of the panels map:

 {
   :block-1832